Online Learning: A Modern Introduction Using Convex Optimization: Optimistic Follow-the-Regularized-Leader

 Despite the simplicity of the algorithm and its analysis, there are many applications of this principle.
-We will only describe a couple of them.
-Recently, this idea was used even to recover the Nesterov's acceleration algorithm and to prove faster convergence in repeated games.
+Here, we will only describe a few of them, while in Section~\ref{sec:saddle_point_optimism} we describe the applications of optimistic algorithms for saddle-point optimization.